-Lightweight Glove - All-around gloves for mountaineering, backcountry skiing, and hiking.
-These gloves (and similar options) are warm, wind-resistant, durable and have a sure grip.
-You will rarely take these gloves off.
+Marmot Windstopper Glove WINDSTOPPER®/Lightweight leather/Schoeller Gloves - You will rarely take these gloves off.
 They should be snug-fitting, and have some sort of reinforced palm.
 The Black Diamond basic work glove is also recommended.

-Eddie Bauer Guide Glove

-Midweight Gloves - These gloves should be full GORE-TEX®, and insulated.
-These will be your main glove for the trip until summit days, or when it gets especially cold.
-Black Diamond Guide glove is also recommended as a warmer alternative.

-Black Diamond Absolute Mitt

-Big Mountain Mittens - These mittens should be warm and worn over a liner glove.
+Black Diamond Guide Glove Big Mountain Gloves - These gloves should be full GORE-TEX®, with a removable fleece liner (so you can take the liner out and dry it at night).
+The warmer the liner the better.
+Marmot Big Mountain Glove is also recommended..
+Marmot 8000 Meter Mitt Big Mountain Mittens - These mittens should be warm and worn over either a liner glove or windstopper glove.
 Down mittens are not required.
-You should choose a pair that allows you to still operate locking carabiners.

-Ice Breaker Hike Liner Crew

-Liner Socks (3 pair) - A super-thin wicking sock that repels moisture.
+You should choose a pair that you can still operate locking carabiners with.
+Black Diamond Mercury Mitt/Absolute Mitt also recommended.
+Patagonia Ultra Lightweight Crew Socks Liner Socks (3 pair) - A super-thin wicking sock that repels moisture.
 Liner socks help to reduce the likelihood of blisters.
 The socks should be thin wool, nylon, or Capilene®.
 NO COTTON.
+Bridgedale liner socks also recommended.

-Patagonia Midweight Hiking Crew Socks

-Hiking Socks (3 pair) - Your everyday sock, good for day hikes, trekking, and in- town.
+Patagonia Midweight Hiking Crew Socks Hiking Socks (3 pair) - Your everyday sock, good for day hikes, trekking, and in- town.
 NO COTTON.
+Bridgedale endurance trekker sock also recommended.

-Patagonia Ultra HW Mountaineering Socks

-Warm Socks (3 pair) - A wool synthetic blend.
+Patagonia Ultra HW Mountaineering Socks Warm Socks (3 pair) - A wool synthetic blend.
 Pure rag wool socks are not nearly as effective in wicking moisture or retaining their shape and reducing blisters.
 NO COTTON.
-Also recommended: Smartwool Mountaineering Extra Heavy Crew Socks.
+Also recommended: Bridgedale Endurance Summit Socks